And the Winner Is…

 "On the storied block of New York City’s West 47th Street between Fifth and Sixth Avenues, you can feel the buzzy, frantic, larger-than-life street dreams of the jewelry trade, the Diamond District pulsating with big numbers, big Cuban links, and big aspiration.
 They’re such seemingly simple yet richly storied commodities: Pt, Ag, Au, and C — platinum, silver, gold, and of course, carbon, which when compressed under pressure forms a diamond.

-Like diamonds, hip-hop emerged under pressure to create a rarefied thing of
+Like diamonds, hip-hop emerged under pressure to create a rarefied thing of pure excellence."

 Meet the Author